 The Caveman Skin Method: The No-Nonsense, No-Product Skincare Trend

-At its core, the Caveman Method is the ultimate minimalist routine—or really, no routine at all.
-You cut out everything: no cleansers, no moisturizers, no serums, not even a rinse with water.
-“Washing your face doesn’t exist in this method.”
-For 30 days (or longer), you don’t touch, pick, or scrub your face.
+At its core, the Caveman Skin Method is the ultimate no-BS skincare approach—zero products, zero routine, zero interference.
+You eliminate everything: no cleansers, no moisturizers, no serums.
+Not even water touches your face.
+For 30 days (or more), you don’t wash, scrub, pick, or even pat your skin.
+You let it breathe, untouched and raw.

 How Did the Caveman Skincare Method Start?
 Who Invented It?